biotite-dev/biotite/doc/tutorial/introduction.rst

 web apps (e.g. BLAST).
 The speciality is that the interfaces are seamless:
 You do not have to write input files and read output files, you only have to input `Python` objects and you get `Python` objects.
-It is basically very similar to using a normal `Python` functions.
+It is basically very similar to using normal `Python` functions.

 In the following sections you will get a overview over the mentioned subpackages, so go and grab some tea and cookies und let us begin.